-- No more than nine hours of prerequisites in progress and at least two science prerequisites must be completed - A.P. and CLEP credit will not be accepted for any science prerequisite course. - There is no advanced placement, transfer of credit or experiential learning credit within the entry-level OTD program. - Acceptance into the program is based upon competitive GPAs, completion of all prerequisite courses, observation hours (documentation is required), essays, letters of recommendation (one letter must be from an occupational therapist) and interview. - Applications must be verified by November 15.
-It is in the applicant's best interest to apply as early as possible (see page 52-53 for complete application instructions and deadlines). - The entry-level OTD admissions committee reviews all completed applications.
+- No more than nine hours of prerequisites in progress and at least two science prerequisites must be completed - A.P. and CLEP credit will not be accepted for any science prerequisite course. - There is no advanced placement, transfer of credit or experiential learning credit within the entry-level OTD program. - Acceptance into the program is based upon competitive GPAs, completion of all prerequisite courses, observation hours (documentation is required), essays, letters of recommendation (one letter must be from an occupational therapist) and interview. - All application processes must be completed by November 15.
+This includes the completion of the TTUHSC SHP supplemental application as well as submission and verification of the OTCAS application.
+Please note: There is a time lag between the OTCAS application submission and verification dates. - The entry-level OTD admissions committee reviews all completed applications.
 Competitive applicants are interviewed on-site during the fall or spring semester.
 Submitting an application does not guarantee an interview.